stormalf/chibicc/README.md

 ## release notes

-1.0.22.3        Fixing some issues with extended assembly (managing diffrently depending letters used =r, =m, =q, =a, =b, =c, =d).
-Adding -print parameter to print
-                 all tokens in /tmp/chibicc.log file to help for debugging.
-Reformatting error messages.
-Adding color codes to error messages.
+1.0.22.4        Fixing some issues with extended assembly (new test cases), adding r11 and r10 registers and adding "D" and "S" support for input and output.

 ## old release notes